Skip to content

 Building High-Quality Backlinks

 Of course, disavowing bad backlinks is only half the battle.
-To truly optimize your SEO, you also need to focus on building high-quality, relevant backlinks to your website.
+To optimize your SEO, you must also focus on building high-quality, relevant backlinks to your website.
 This can be done through a variety of tactics, such as:

 • Creating and promoting valuable, shareable content